mananyev/portfolio-performance-tracking/installation.md

 # Installation Guide

-> For the local implementation of the data pipeline with orchestration in Kestra.
+> For the implementation of the data pipeline in Google Cloud Platform (GCP) with orchestration in Kestra.

 ## 1. Prerequisites

+> You can follow [this video by Alexey from DataTalksClub](https://youtu.be/ae-CV2KfoN0?si=rVlCuFzk5AkfHLz_) to setup a VM with all the required credentials.

 1. Make sure you have Docker and `docker-compose` installed on your machine.